 O'Conners Creek receives drainage from a considerably large watershed.
 The creek discharges into O'Conners Lake, a landlocked basin.
 The landlocked nature of this lake makes it extremely sensitive to increased stormwater volumes that may result from development within the watershed.
-Improvement of water quality within the O'Conners Creek subwatershed is needed, with particular attention to local mining activities.
 O'Conners Creek is also groundwater fed.
 Identification and protection of the groundwater recharge area for this stream will be important to its long-term management.
+Additional evaluation of O'Conner's Creek and Lake and their management is available in the LSCWMO O'Conner's Creek and Lake Management Plan.